ServiceNowDevProgram/example-instancescan-checks/README.md

 ### Product Catalog without Product Models
 Catalog Items in the Product Catalog should be created from the underlying Product Model and this association should be kept intact.

+### Do not use hard-coded sys_ids
+Hard-coded sys_ids can lead to unpredictable results (sys_ids may differ between instances) and can be difficult to track down.

 ## Category: Upgradability

 ### Incident table should not be extended